 This model from Ryobi is a combi-drill.
-It’s designed to work as a power screwdriver and a drill suitable for all materials, including masonry – it has a hammer function.
+This means it has three specific functions.
+Screwdriver, standard drill and hammer setting for masonry.
 This is essential if you ever need to hang a picture, shelf, curtain rail or any task that requires drilling into a wall or similar.

 Hammer Action for Masonry

 The hammer setting on a combi-drill is essential for masonry.
 This works by adding a hammer or vibrate action to the turning drill bit.

 Also important, are the controls.
 It’s easy to deliver the right speed & torque to match the specific job.

 Control is always important, but it’s especially so with a high-power drill.
 Twenty-four torque settings, two gears and a variable speed trigger make it easy to adjust the setup for each & every task, regardless of whether you’re a professional tradesperson or an occasional DIYer.